A £4 MILLION conference centre on the shores of Windermere was given overwhelming backing by national park planners today.

 “We celebrate 60 years at the Low Wood this year and we wanted something that is really special for the Lake District.”

-Set to create 35 jobs and filling a need for a major conference venue in South Lakeland, the facility will host concerts, exhibitions, dinners and product launches and attract businesses from across the UK.
+Set to create 35 jobs and filling a need for a major conference venue in South Lakeland, the facility will host concerts, exhibitions, dinners and product launches and attract businesses from

 English Lakes has had permission to build a centre on the site since 2004 but submitted new plans for a contemporary building boasting innovative ‘green’ features such as a ground source heat pump.